ProteinDesignLab/protpardelle-1c/README.md

 # Default output directory (optional; defaults to <project_root>/results)
 export PROTPARDELLE_OUTPUT_DIR=/abs/path/to/output_dir

-# Foldseek binary path (set this if foldseek is not already on PATH)
+# Foldseek binary path, **one level under the bin directory** (set this if foldseek is not already on PATH)
-export FOLDSEEK_BIN=/abs/path/to/foldseek/bin
+export FOLDSEEK_BIN=/abs/path/to/foldseek/bin/foldseek
 ```

 ## Available Models